jeancarlospaula/pair-programming-api/README.md

 # Pair Programmer API Server

-This API is a back-end of the project https://github.com/lucas3K/PairPrograming
+This API is the back-end of the project https://github.com/lucas3K/PairPrograming

 ## Documentation